 What is virtual private cloud: The concept of a virtual private cloud (VPC) has emerged recently.
 In a typical approach, a VPC connects an organization's information technology (IT) resources to a dynamically allocated subset of a cloud provider's resources via a virtual private network (VPN).

-Organizational IT controls are then applied to the collective resources to meet required service levels.
-As a result, in addition to improved TCO, the model promises organizations direct control of security, reliability and other attributes they have been accustomed to with conventional, internal data centers.
+- Organizational IT controls are then applied to the collective resources to meet required service levels.
+As a result, in addition to improved TCO, the model promises organisations direct control of security, reliability and other attributes they have been accustomed to with conventional, internal data centres.

-The VPC concept is both fundamental and transformational.
-First, it proposes a distinct abstraction of public resources combined with internal resources that provides equivalent functionality and assurance to a physical collection of resources operated for a single organization, wherein the public resources may be shared with many other organizations that are also simultaneously being provided their own VPCs.
+- The VPC concept is both fundamental and transformation.
+First, it proposes a distinct abstraction of public resources combined with internal resources that provides equivalent functionality and assurance to a physical collection of resources operated for a single organisation, wherein the public resources may be shared with many other organizations that are also simultaneously being provided their own VPCs.

 How organization will benefit with Virtual private cloud model: